reidbacon/reidbacondotcom/index.md

 ---
-title: Welcome to my blog
+Reidthoughts: Welcome to my blog
 ---

+This is a webpage by Reid for Reid and whoever else